mooreds/docs/docs/sections-and-entries.md

 * a Services section, where the order of services matters
 * a company organization chart

+Note that structures can't have more than one parent.
+If you need an entry to have more than one parent, use relationships instead..

 ### Entry URI Formats

 Channel and Structure sections can choose whether their entries should be assigned URLs in the system, by filling in the “Entry URI Format” setting.